-School Record Confidentiality
+Student School Record Confidentiality

 No evaluative work in the fulfillment of any course requirements shall be released to any person or agency not employed by the School of Social Work without the written consent of the student.
-A completed FERPA form must be on file, https://reg.msu.edu/roinfo/notices/privacyguidelines.aspx
+A completed FERPA form must be on file.